 3. Community action and activation.

-Through the impact of I-SEA research and communications projects, collaborators like the Canadian Centre for Investigative Journalism helps us maintain a healthy democracy, a healthy society, and a healthy environment by providing the facts, the stories of how other Canadians are dealing with climate change and social change.
+Through the impact of I-SEA research and communications projects, collaborators like the Canadian Centre for Investigative Journalism help us maintain a healthy democracy, a healthy society, and a healthy environment by providing the facts and the stories of how other Canadians are dealing with climate change and social change.
 Citizens need solid facts and information to make intelligent decisions about their nation and their communities.
-I-SEA feels that independent, local, journalism meets these goals.
+I-SEA feels that independent, local and national journalism meets these goals.